 A successful game is followed up by a successful sequel which follows roughly the same path.
 The sequel is exciting as both more of the same and a chance to see something new.
-Depending on the sequel does with it, those things may lose their appeal by the time it comes to another entry (especially if only a year has passed) and you can’t really pull off the same trick again.
+Depending on what the sequel does with it, those things may lose their appeal by the time it comes to another entry (especially if only a year has passed) and you can’t really pull off the same trick again.
 As such It’s hard for the third game not to end up seen as either a bigger departure or a return to the original.

 For Tomb Raider III: Adventures of Lara Croft, the narrative is mostly that of back to the original.
 More puzzles, more open-ended settings, fewer gun battles.
 Lara gets another upgrade to go with the continuing elevation of her name, moving from starring credit to part of the title, but it again doesn’t change much.
 The second game’s generous provision of being able to save your game at any point is jettisoned in favour of needing to collect and use up save crystals, although they aren’t fixed to the spot like in the original.